 - What are the user’s buying habits – what kind of products, and in what quantities?

 - And even when to anticipate higher shopping traffic and staff accordingly.

 This information could be very valuable to target customers more efficiently, by proposing discounted items, items that are usually part of a customer’s basket, or retargeting items that were discarded.

 If customers share data with retailers when they use Scan & Go, it is important to understand what grocers may or may not do with that data according to the law.
 As that information is usually linked to a customer’s account, it falls under General Data Protection Regulation (GDPR) law.

 When it comes to direct marketing and promotions, GDPR says it should respect a basis of legitimate interests.
 This means that whatever the customer’s data is used for, it should be beneficial to the customer.
 Retailers should also make sure that customers feel like this particular marketing strategy is legitimate, necessary and proportionate to customers’ interests, and not overly intrusive.

 Offer the best customer experience with Scan & Go

 Scan & Go shoppers already tend to buy more than traditional checkout shoppers, and customers love it.
 By integrating an enterprise barcode scanning solution into the shopping application, retailers can offer Scan & Go easily and improve their customer experience and their direct marketing strategy.

 With a scanning SDK integrated into your customer app, shoppers can use their own smartphone just like any enterprise-grade barcode scanner.

-For retailers that have an existing customer app, or which are in the process of creating one, Anyline scanning solutions are built to work on iOS, Android and Windows, while also offering support for common integration frameworks including Xamarin, React Native, Cordova, and Flutter.
+For retailers that have an existing customer app, or which are in the process of creating one, Anyline scanning solutions are built to work on iOS, Android and Windows, while also offering support for common integration frameworks including Xamarin, React Native and Cordova.
 Test it for yourself today with our demo app, or get the 30-day free trial for our SDK.